jmheder/gfx803-Rocm-Fedora/README.md

 Install re-comiled (old) ROCm platform and pytorch.
 Rocm is placed into /opt/rocm and pytorch/pyvision into virtual environment.
-Please note the pytorch wheel uses version 2.0.0, there is an alternative version "dressed" at "2.1.0" to make some newer ComfyUI branches happy, but it's still the 2.0.0.
+Please note the pytorch wheel uses version 2.1 there are two version one fake (2.0.0) and one real" to make some newer ComfyUI branches happy.
+Also please install the torchvision and torchaudio.
+Torchaudio is only for getting rid of those annoying errors during startup, and it was compiled to run on CPU.

 ```